How to Compete

 Be sure to read and understand each step on this page.

 Knowledge of all competition details is essential to your success and eligibility.
 If you have questions or concerns, please use the contact form.

 View the informational PowerPoint

 - Form or join, then register a team by March 23 with an innovative business idea.

 - Validate your idea and write a business model/plan (Download optional plan template here).

-- Compete on Saturday, April 6th by pitching your idea for a chance to win thousands!
+- Compete on Friday, April 3 and Saturday, April 18 by pitching your idea for a chance to win thousands!
 (Download optional pitch template here).

 Step 1 - Be a registered TN Tech Student

 - You must be currently enrolled as a Tennessee Tech University student to compete.